 Job Seekers Make

 by Bill Dueease

-- Many people follow the same trial and error path to work.
+- Many people follow the same trial-and-error path to work.
 You take a job that appears to be the best opportunity and try it out.
 You adjust to what your bosses and the company wants in hopes of advancement.
 You eventually discover that you are stuck in a job or career that you really don’t like.
-If you are lucky, you might find another job and try it out and eventually end up at the same unhappy position.
-Unhappy people rarely do well at their job or position and lose income, favor or both.
+If you are lucky, you might find another job and try it out and eventually end up in the same unhappy position.
+Unhappy people rarely do well at their job or position and lose income, favor, or both.
 Unfortunately, many people then get down on themselves and think they are not that good.
 When in truth, only their selection process is flawed and they will eventually excel at the position that is right for them.

 - Most people are passionate about doing certain things but have suppressed their feelings because of a number of reasons.
 Your passions are still with you and you probably don’t recognize or understand them.
 As time goes by, you feel that what you are doing conflicts with you and you cannot develop a genuine passion for your work, no matter how hard you or others try.
 You will know you are passionate about doing something when you become naturally excited even about the thought of doing it and more excited about doing it.
 You want to be passionate about what you do in your career.